djones1040/SALTShaker/docs/configuration.rst

        ``spectralrecalibration``, ``sn``.
 Use comma-separated list for
        custom sequence, or ``default`` for standard approach.
        Default: default.
+   * - ``dampingscalerate``
+     - float
+     - Controls how quickly the Levenberg-Marquardt damping parameter is adjusted during optimization.
+Higher values allow faster adaptation but may cause instability.
+   * - ``lsmrmaxiter``
+     - int
+     - Maximum iterations allowed for the LSMR linear solver within each Gauss-Newton step.
+LSMR solves the linearized least-squares problem.
+   * - ``preconditioningmaxiter``
+     - int
+     - Number of operations used to evaluate preconditioning for the linear system.
+Preconditioning improves convergence of the iterative solver.
+   * - ``preconditioningchunksize``
+     - int
+     - Batch size for evaluating preconditioning scales.
+Increasing may improve memory performance at cost of speed.
    * - ``fit_tpkoff``
      - bool
      - *Deprecated.* Previously allowed fitting time-of-maximum offset as a